-Year Average Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Non-PEO NEOs (\$) Average Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Non-PEO NEOs (\$) Average Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Non-PEO NEOs (\$) Average Change in Fair Value from Last Day of Prior Year to Vesting Date of Unvested Equity Awards that Vested During Year for Non-PEO NEOs (\$) Average Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Non-PEO NEOs (\$) Average Value of Dividends or Other Earnings Paid on Equity Awards Not Otherwise Included for Non-PEO NEOs (\$) Total - Average Inclusion of Equity Values for Non-PEO NEOs (\$)
+Average Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Non- Average Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Non-PEO Average Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Non-PEO Average Change in Fair Value from Last Day of Prior Year to Vesting Date of Unvested Equity Awards that Vested During Year for Non-PEO Average Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Non-PEO Average Value of Dividends or Other Earnings Paid on Equity Awards Not Otherwise Included for Non-PEO Total - Average Inclusion of Equity Values for Non-PEO

-2023 171,925 171,925

-2022 (18,968) (18,968)

-2021 (70,710) (8,253) (78,963)
+Year for Non- Non-PEO for Non-PEO for Non-PEO for Non-PEO Non-PEO Non-PEO

+\$7.7 PEO NEOs NEOs NEOs NEOs NEOs NEOs NEOs

+Year (\$) (\$) (\$) (\$) (\$) (\$) (\$)

+2024

-(4) The comparison assumes \$100 was invested for the period starting December 31, 2020, through the end of the listed year, in the Company.
+(4) The comparison assumes \$100 was invested in the Company for the period starting December 31, 2021 through the end of the listed year.
 Historical stock performance is not necessarily indicative of future stock performance.